 As one of the most iconic excursions of Hong Kong, the Star Ferry is definitely worth the ride over.
 Transporting people from either side of the Victoria Harbour (from either Central or Kowloon’s Tsim Sha Tsui) since the 1880s, the Star Ferry offers unrivalled views of Hong Kong’s cityscape from its two decks.
 The ride takes five minutes, and priced at only 0.20 GBP per trip, remains the most cost-effective way to take in the city’s striking skyline.

 - Phone: +852 2367 7065

 ASIA SOCIETYArchitectural Sight

-Sprawled above a lush forested canopy, the Asia Society can be seen as a balcony to the city.
-The original colonial British military buildings have been maintained to host a variety of art exhibitions as well as a souvenir bookshop.
+Sprawled above a lush forested canopy, the Asia Society’s Hong Kong outpost acts as a balcony over the city.
+The former British military buildings have been repurposed to host a variety of art exhibitions, including rotating displays of the Rockefeller collection of Asian art.
 Soak in the views on the marble and glass terraces, tour the featured exhibitions, and enjoy cocktails with a blend of Asian and Mediterranean cuisine at Ammo, the in-house restaurant and bar.

 - Address: 9 Justice Dr, Admiralty

 Situated away from the bustle of the city centre, Tuve Hotel’s position in the quiet neighbourhood of Tin Hau magnifies its sense of understated luxury.
 A thoughtfully designed, 66-room boutique hotel, Tuve champions warm, raw materials in its decor, such as gold-flecked concrete and dark wood panels across its walls.
 The property’s most striking feature, however, is the design of its lobby: natural light spills into the space, casting ethereal beams across the marble flooring.